solliancenet/azure-synapse-analytics-workshop-400/day-02/lab03-dw-optimization-part-1.md

         CustomerId between 400000 and 400100
     ```

-    and then retrive the same information from the table with a clustered index:
+    and then retrieve the same information from the table with a clustered index:

     ```sql
     SELECT